 Point mutations in the WT1 gene result in loss of its regulatory function, with the consequent abnormalities in glomerular formation and gonadal differentiation seen in Denys-Drash syndrome.
 Mutations that disrupt the second alternative splicing site of the WT1 gene alter the normal ratio of KTS-positive/negative isoforms from 2:1 to 1:2 and result in abnormalities in glomerular formation and gonadal differentiation seen in Frasier syndrome.
 In striking contrast, complete deletions of band 11p13 result in the Wilms tumor, aniridia, genitourinary malformations, and mental retardation (WAGR) syndrome, which is characterized by structural urinary tract abnormalities without nephropathy.

 The frequency of Denys-Drash syndrome is unknown.
-Worldwide, more than 200 cases of Denys-Drash syndrome have been reported since 1967 when Denys et al originally described a child with nephropathy, ambiguous genitalia, and Wilms tumor.
+Worldwide, more than 200 cases of Denys-Drash syndrome have been reported since 1967, when Denys et al originally described a child with nephropathy, ambiguous genitalia, and Wilms tumor.
+[6, 7, 8] New cases are being reported worldwide.

 Mortality and morbidity are high because of the natural history of the nephropathy and the high risk of malignancies.
 Note the following: